Oregon community action agency financial resources.

 Telephone: (503) 648-6646

 This non-profit supports Washington County Oregon.
 Low income families can apply for grants for paying utility bills from LIHEAP.
 Other programs can provide free food, Head Start, and ongoing case management.
+Find more details on Community Action Organization assistance programs.

 Community Action Program of East Central Oregon (CAPECO)